 2020 SanDisk Extreme Portable SSD: New-found speed

 In tests via USB 3.2 Gen 2 (10Gbps), the drive delivered the sustained copy speeds of some 810MB/s and 565MB/s for reading and writing.
-It did well via USB 3.2 Gen 1 (5Gbps), too, averaging over 650MB/s and almost 525 MB/s, respectively.
+It also did well via USB 3.2 Gen 1 (5Gbps), averaging over 650MB/s and almost 525 MB/s, respectively.

 In all, the new drive had some 35 percent performance improvement compared with the previous model.
 The drive works with USB 2.0, too, by the way, and in my trial, it averaged about 40MB/s.

 By the way, similar to the case of the My Passport SSD, the new SanDisk Extreme ran a bit hot in my testing, though not hot enough to raise any alarm.
-It seems that’s now the common case of NVMe-based portable SSDs.
+It seems that's now the typical case of NVMe-based portable SSDs.

 Conclusion

-The new 2020 SanDisk Extreme virtually maxes out the sustained speed of the USB 3.2 Gen 2 (10Gbps).
-While you’ll find faster portable SSD on the market, especially those support USB 3.2 Gen 2×2 (20Gbps), all things considered, this new portable SSD is a totally an excellent upgrade to the previous model.
+While you'll find faster portable SSD on the market, especially those support USB 3.2 Gen 2x2 (20Gbps), this new portable SSD is an excellent upgrade to the previous model.

-Get one and you won’t regret it!
+Get one, and you won't regret it!